pawankumar1310/Healthcare-System/README.md

  5. Run the sever : `` python manage.py runserver ``
  6. Open website in browser at ``http://localhost:8000`` or admin at ``http://localhost:8000/admin``
  7. Quit the server : ``ctrl+c``
+ - Whenever you edit your model fields (adding a new one, changing an existing one or altering any of the arguments it takes) then you should always run migrations.
+ ``python manage.py makemigrations <app>`` : Create the migrations (generate the SQL commands).
+ - ``python manage.py migrate`` : Run the migrations (execute the SQL commands).
+ - To create super user, type : ``python manage.py createsuperuser``